 In Bihar, the bride wears Taagpaag which is a dark beaded chain with a gold pendant similar to the mangalsutras.
 Aside from this, the toe ring shapes an imperative image of the marriage for Biharis.

 The Marwaris don’t have a convention of mangalsutra, yet after some time has acknowledged that in their traditions.
 It’s not order for a Marwari wedded lady to wear them.
 The vital jewelry which is the character of a recently married Marwari lady is the Chuda (wedding bangles).

 There is no custom of mangalsutra among Oriya ladies.

-Kashmiri Pandits have “dejhoor” which can be considered in close likeness to the mangalsutras of the Hindus.
-These are the richly formed brilliant decoration, almost to the extent of an almond, suspended through both the ears either by a brilliant tie or hued string up to midsection from the day of the marriage.
+Kashmiri Pandits have “dejhoor” which can be consider in close likeness to the mangalsutras of the Hindus.
+These are the richly form brilliant decoration, almost to the extent of an almond, suspend through both the ears either by a brilliant tie or hued string up to midsection from the day of the marriage.

-The “dejhoor” is suspended through the ears to hit with the ladies’ midsection for wishing the long existence of her significant other.
-It is considered dreadful if the bride somehow lost her mangalsutra.
-Therefore, it is expected of them to protect it because it is a symbol of true love and longevity according to their tradition.
+The “dejhoor” is suspend through the ears to hit with the ladies’ midsection for wishing the long existence of her significant other.
+It is consider dreadful if the bride somehow lost her mangalsutra.
+Therefore, it is expect of them to protect it because it is a symbol of true love and longevity according to their tradition.